Welcome to Bay Area Modern Quilting!

-We meet, generally, at the Main Library Community Room in Redwood City (2nd floor).
-Our members come from all over the San Francisco Bay Area (Daly City, Redwood City, various East Bay cities, Los Altos, Palo Alto, Santa Clara, San Jose, Saratoga, Los Gatos, Santa Cruz and many more).
+We usually meet at the Redwood Shores Library.
+Our members come from all over the San Francisco Bay Area (Daly City, Redwood City, various East Bay cities, Los Altos, Palo Alto, Santa Clara, San Jose, Saratoga, Los Gatos, Santa Cruz, and many more).
 We meet once a month to talk about modern quilting, share projects, and inspire each other.
 We also have a Sew Day once a month.
 You can see our work and get a taste of our guild personality by checking out our IG hashtag, #BAMquilting.
 Join us to join the fun!

 Hey guys, if you’re new here – welcome!
 We’ve had some feedback that people aren’t really sure what’s going on around here and feel uncertain about coming to meetings, so here’s everything that you need to know (hopefully!)

 Modern quilting is a really broad category that can mean different things to different people.
 It might mean that you use modern fabrics or that you do improvisational piecing or it could mean something totally different to you.
 Our group’s focus is on modern quilting, which means that our events, speakers, and demos are oriented around exploring and learning more about modern quilting (perhaps including what it is!).
 That does NOT mean that you cannot bring in your traditional quilt or art quilt for show and tell, because we really are interested in everything that you are doing.
 It also doesn’t mean that you have to be a “modern” quilter in order to join.
 If you are interested in our group, please feel free to come and check us out.

-The meetings are held at the Redwood City Public Library (downtown branch).
-There’s a community room upstairs.
-The leftmost door entering from the front of the library is the fastest way to get there, it goes directly to the elevator that takes you to the community room.
-If you have any problems finding the room, just ask a librarian – they have all been super helpful.
+The meetings are held at the Redwood Shores Library.
+If you have any problems finding us, just ask a librarian – they have all been super helpful.